BioBoost/generic-rgb-panel-controller/README.md

 * space: draw pixel
 * c: change color
 * esc: clear the screen (blank)
+* del/backspace: clear pixel
 * r: reset (shows rocket)
 * d: drag mode (keep drawing while moving)
 * s: save

+There is also a basic website that displays these key mappings, which can come in handy when showcasing this project.

 ## QR-Code